 ), even after a full night's rest.

-Diagnosis of sleep apnea involves an INVALID ARTICLE ID at a sleep lab, or in some cases, a home test
+Diagnosis of sleep apnea involves an overnight study at a sleep lab, or in some cases, a home test

 that monitors your breathing and vital signs while you sleep.